JosephP312/SimpleWeatherApp/README.md

 ## Overview

 Most weather apps overwhelm users with information they never asked for and bombard them with intrusive advertisements.
 Simple Weather App solves this by presenting only the most relevant weather information in a clean, easy-to-read format.
-The app also includes a unique outfit recommendation engine that translates raw weather data into practical daily clothing advice — a feature no major weather competitor currently offers at this level of integration.
+The app also includes a unique outfit recommendation engine that translates raw weather data into practical daily advice.

 ---